automationhacks/automationhacks.github.io/about.md

 (Android/IOS) in different domains.

-I consider myself a reasonably experienced tester and have spent a significant amount of time writing automation frameworks and utilities in Python and Java and now more recently in Kotlin.
+I consider myself a reasonably experienced tester and have spent a significant amount of time writing automation frameworks and utilities in Python, Java and now more recently in Kotlin.
+I also dabble with a bit of JavaScript occasionally

 My work and experience have made me quite _opinionated_ on how _testing should happen_ and I do **NOT** believe a tester is a sole person responsible for Quality but rather in a whole team testing approach.

-My general motto in life is to _Have strong opinions weakly held_ and thus healthy debate and discussion are **very** valuable to me.
+One of my core principles in life is to _Have strong opinions weakly held_ and thus healthy debate and discussion are **very** valuable to me.
 That is how we all grow and learn IMHO.

 I also consider myself to be a reasonable person overall and am always keen to listen and understand all viewpoints for something under discussion before coming to my own conclusions.

-## Why do you blog
+## Why do you blog?

 My reasons are mostly selfish.
 I needed a repository of solutions to common problems in test automation/programming and also a way to keep track of my journey through the world of Software